-Le Marche Italy: 10 reasons to take a family holiday
+Le Marche holiday in Italy: 10 reasons to take the family

 We spent a fantastic week in the region of Le Marche, Italy with our children this summer, staying in a villa in the countryside not far from the beach resort of Grottammare.
 I love Le Marche, it is such a stunning region of huge contrasts from dramatic mountain scenery to rolling farmland and mile upon mile of sandy coastline.
-So, why spend your family holiday in Le Marche, Italy?
+So, why take a Le Marche holiday in Italy with your family?
 Let me tell you…

 The beaches of Le Marche, Italy

 The Adriatic coast has miles of sandy beaches.
 The water is calm, clean, warm and shallow making it perfect for toddlers.
 Resorts such as Grottamare and San Benedetto del Tronto are ideal destinations if you’re travelling with small children; there are sunbeds and umbrellas for hire and toilets, ice cream, pizza and coffee are all readily available in the countless bars and restaurants which line the seafront.

 Families with older children will enjoy the beaches of the Parco del Conero in the north of the region where the coastline is more rugged and many of the beaches are accessible only by boat or on foot.

 Whether you fancy a gentle ramble or a proper hike, the Sibillini Mountains National Park has something for all abilities, there’s even snow if you fancy visiting Le Marche for a spot of skiing come wintertime.
 The meadows are carpeted with wild flowers in late spring and early summer (May half term is perfect), an ideal time for families to visit before the summer sun becomes a barrier to serious hikes.
 If you’re interested in a mountain retreat, Tenuta le Piane is a lovely collection of apartments including 3-bedroomed Ciliegio.
 Located close to Amandola, the apartments share a pool, bikes and plenty of green space.